randomairborne/SimpleShortener/README.md

 If you have any issues you can contact me on discord, `valkyrie_pilot#2707`

-You can edit links at /simpleshortener/
+You can edit links at /simpleshortener/ on the domain you use to host it.

 ## Docker install
 ```bash